DeadWisdom/flask-static-tutorial/README.md

 ```

 Basic Flask stuff.
 Of course, you can do anything here, even talk to a database, but you don't want
-to put anything in that would be based on user interaction or state.
-Everything should be responding
+to add anything that is based on user interaction or state.
+Everything should respond
-to simple GET requests, not looking at `request` or anything.
+to a simple GET request.
+Accessing the `request` global is a red-flag here.
 It's _static_ content after all.

 Now we run our server, and this is where using Flask is great, because we can develop our site as we
 go, without having to rebuild or run some command to do so after changes.
 We just pretend we are
 making any old Flask site.
 And really, we are.

-First setup our environment, then run it with pipenv.
+First setup our environment, then run it with Pipenv.

 ```bash
 $ export FLASK_DEBUG=True